major-bison/Cyber-Security-Notes/networking/FTP.md

 File Transfer Protocol(FTP)

-This protocol is deveoped to transfer files
+This protocol is developedd for transfering files between the network.